 We also launched a series of webinars focused on strengthening joined-up approaches to financing and operations across development and crisis sectors.
 We have brought together key actors from all sides to share knowledge and lay the foundations for building greater coherence.
 The first webinar, ‘What do emerging trends in development finance mean for crisis actors?’, in May 2019 provided actors working in fragile and crisis contexts with information on development financing processes, structures and trends.
 Participants had the chance to hear from development and crisis finance experts, pose questions and explore the possibilities for joint working towards financing for collective outcomes.
 The second webinar, ‘Financing trends in crisis-affected contexts: Launch of the 2019 Global Humanitarian Assistance (GHA) Report’, in October 2019 presented findings from our Global Humanitarian Assistance Report 2019 and sought to facilitate discussion among development and crisis decision-makers on what these findings mean for responses in protracted crises.
 The third webinar, ‘Donors at the triple nexus’, in April 2020 was a closed event for donors which shared the key lessons and best practice emerging from DI’s study on donor approaches to the nexus, which focused on the UK and Sweden in detail.
 The event created space for donors to discuss the recommendations emerging from the research and opportunities to work collectively on this agenda moving forward.

-In 2021 we are continuing our work to support more effective collaboration, coordination and coherence between humanitarian, development and peacebuilding actors.
+We are continuing our work to support more effective collaboration, coordination and coherence between humanitarian, development and peacebuilding actors.
 Development Initiatives (DI) has published country studies on the role of development actors in crisis in Cameroon, Somalia and Bangladesh, as well as synthesising the findings.
 We will engage with the Inter-Agency Standing Committee and the International Network on Conflict and Fragility to discuss the findings.

 Through this outreach, we aim to promote the implementation of existing commitments, including the OECD DAC Recommendation on the Humanitarian-Development-Peace Nexus, as well as addressing some of the key challenges to greater collaboration and coherence and promoting best practices, particularly in financing nexus approaches.